 here

-and now (like whether or not to release now) and not
+and now (like whether or not to release now) and not necessarily need to be documented anywhere else than the mailing lists for future reference, but

 how

+would you define the two?
 Maybe we could allow the Registered Project Member that calls for the vote

 to

-choose any number of days of voting period less than 7
+choose any number of days of voting period less than 7 days, but at least

 2?

 days and no discussion period?
-Any Registered Project
+Any Registered Project Member already has

 the

-from abuse of that right?
+right to demand a revote at any time (maybe there should be some protection from abuse of that right?
 One could spam until he/she gets what he/she

 wants).

->I really would like Coordinator Elections to be secret (or private, not
+I really would like Coordinator Elections to be secret (or private, not

 sure

->what the correct English term is).
-I should be able
+what the correct English term is).
+I should be able to cast my vote

 without

->the candidates knowing on who (or even if) I voted.
+the candidates knowing on who (or even if) I voted.
+I believe this should

 be

-mentioned in the Coordinator Elections voting procedure.
+explicitly mentioned in the Coordinator Elections voting procedure.

 Ge van Geldorp.